-Animals Wildlife Photographer Waited in a River Nightly for 4 Years to Get This Singular Shot of a Beaver By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated August 04, 2017 Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species credit: Louis-Marie Preau via bioGraphic Donning snorkeling gear and weights, Louis-Marie Preau would lie motionless on the riverbed for 2 to 3 hours a night waiting for the perfect photo.
-Suffice to say, photographers can be a bit obsessive.
+News Animals Photographer Waited in a River Nightly for 4 Years to Get This Singular Shot of a Beaver Louis-Marie Preau used snorkeling gear and weights to finally get the photo.
+By Melissa Breyer Melissa Breyer Twitter Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated August 13, 2020 This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+Share Twitter Pinterest Email Louis-Marie Preau via bioGraphic News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive Suffice to say, photographers can be a bit obsessive.
 And wildly patient.
 Both of which are wonderfully, beautifully evident in this jaw-dropping photo of a Eurasian beaver fetching dinner in the Loire region of western France.
-WIth the unfortunate fate of having both fur and castoreum the subject of great lust for trappers, Eurasian beavers were nearly hunted to extinction by the middle of the 19th century.
+With the unfortunate fate of having both fur and castoreum the subject of great lust for trappers, Eurasian beavers were nearly hunted to extinction by the middle of the 19th century.
 In France, the species (Castor fiber) was almost completely extinguished, save for a small population of about 100 individuals in the lower Rhone valley.
 Conservation efforts brought them back from the brink; France now plays home to more than 14,000 of them.
 They play an important role in the river ecosystem in France's Loire Valley.
 Having grown up in the region, photographer Louis-Marie Preau spent a lucky childhood exploring nature and observing wildlife.
 Including beavers, which he has been watching for more than a decade.
 He once saw an adult bringing home a branch underwater to its family – and he became dedicated to capturing the scene on film.
 It took him four years.
 Every night, wearing snorkeling gear and weights, he would lie still as a log on the riverbed for hours.
-Finally, it paid off – and the fruits of his labor, as well as the conservationists who made it all possible in the first place, are now here for the rest of us to marvel at.
+Finally, it paid off – and the fruits of his labor, as well as the conservationists who made it all possible in the first place, are now, here for the rest of us to marvel at.
 See more of Preau's wonderful photography here, and thank you to the California Academy of Sciences' bioGraphic Magazine for sharing this work with us.
 You can follow bioGraphic on Facebook and Twitter for more.